Skip to main content

 Neapolitan mastiff

 These big guys with wrinkles and rolls for days can weigh around 150 pounds and have served as guard dogs.
 Neapolitan mastiffs are softies at heart, though.
 Also known as Neos, these pups may be wary of strangers, but they love and remain true to their forever families.
+Talk about loyalty!

 Labrador retriever

-Like golden retrievers, Labs are incredibly popular.
+Like Golden retrievers, Labs are incredibly popular.
 Loyalty is a big reason people love their Labs, which typically have yellow, chocolate, or black coats.
-They’re usually faithful companions for the whole family — young children and other pets included.
+They’re faithful companions for the whole family — young children and other pets included.
 Labrador retrievers are cheerful, enthusiastic, bright, and eager to please, making them very trainable.
-Labs love you so much they are prone to separation anxiety, so make sure you give them plenty of love and hire a dog walker or sitter if you’ll be gone for several hours.
+Labs love you so much they are prone to separation anxiety, so make sure you give them plenty of love and hire a dog walker or sitter if you’ll be gone for more than several hours.

 Akita